An Introduction to Double/Debiased Machine Learning

+As a byproduct that comes at no additional computational cost, cross-fitting produces out-of-sample prediction errors associated with the nuisance functions.
+These enable calculation of diagnostics for evaluating the choice and specification of the nuisance function estimator.
+For example, in partially linear regression (Example~2), we have $\eta_0=(\ell_0,r_0)$ with $\ell_0(X)=E[Y\vert X]$ and $r_0(X)=E[D\vert X]$.
+The \emph{cross-fitted} errors $(Y_i - \hat{\ell}_{-k}(X_i))$ and $(D_i - \hat{r}_{-k}(X_i))$---where $\hat{\ell}_{-k}$ and $\hat{r}_{-k}$ are estimated using data not containing observation $i$---are equivalent to \emph{cross-validated} errors from $K$-fold cross-validation.
+Their availability allows calculating metrics for learner performance such as mean-squared prediction error (MSPE) and out-of-sample $R^2$.
+We discuss these and other methods for evaluating the nuisance function estimators in Section~\ref{sec:application_monopsony}.

+The simulation results in Section~\ref{sec:simulations} provide finite-sample evidence that cross-fitting plays an important role in delivering reliable inference.
+The results illustrate that cross-fitting while using non-orthogonal scores delivers relatively little benefit in the considered examples.
+Similarly, the results show that inference based on Neyman orthogonal scores \emph{without} cross-fitting often fails to deliver reliable inferential results.
+In contrast, DML estimators, which incorporate both Neyman orthogonal scores and cross-fitting, deliver the most robust performance across the considered examples.

-\begin{remark}[Cross-fitting with Dependence] Cross-fitting based on random partitions of $\{i: 1,\ldots, n\}$ as illustrated in \eqref{eq: sample_analog_cf} applies to cross-sectional and fixed-$T$ panel settings with independence across $i$ and arbitrary temporal dependence.
-Specifically, in the panel setting, sample splitting is done across cross-sectional units keeping all time series observations per unit together.
-Cross-fitting can also be adapted to other settings.
-For example, \citet{chiang2022multiway} extend DML to settings with multiway clustered dependence, and \citet{semenova2023inference} discuss cross-fitting under weak dependence. \end{remark}
+\begin{remark}[Cross-fitting with Dependence] Cross-fitting based on random partitions of $\{i: 1,\ldots, n\}$ applies to cross-sectional and fixed-$T$ panel settings with independence across $i$ and arbitrary temporal dependence.
+In panel settings, the sample is partitioned by cross-sectional units, preserving the full time series per unit.
+Cross-fitting can also be extended to more complex dependence structures.
+For example, \citet{chiang2022multiway} extend DML to settings with multiway clustered dependence, and \citet{semenova2023inference} and \citet{BN:DMLforIRF} discuss its application in time series and dynamic panels with weak dependence. \end{remark}